How can I get a disproportionate share of the marital estate in my Texas Divorce?

 When you reach the point where you decide that a divorce is necessary you probably have a reason (or twenty) as to why this is the direction you want to take your marriage.
-Whether your it is a specific action or a series of pretty mundane offenses, the divorce will occur because something justified hiring a lawyer, filing paperwork and serving them on your spouse.
+Whether it is a specific action or a series of pretty mundane offenses, the divorce will occur because something justified hiring a lawyer, filing paperwork, and serving them on your spouse.
 A divorce is a serious life step to take, after all.

 What happens when you have a very good reason for getting a divorce?
-Can the reason you’re asking for a divorce actually allow you to recover more property than you otherwise may be entitled to?
+Can the reason you’re asking for divorce allow you to recover more property than you otherwise may be entitled to?
 The answer is the lawyer’s favorite response: “It depends”.
 This blog post details some essential pieces of knowledge you ought to have on your ability to be awarded a disproportionate (more than 50%) share of the marital estate in your divorce.

 How a specific fault in the breakup of your marriage affects your finances